ChenHoy/DROID-Splat/README.md

 <p align="center"> SotA results for monocular video by integrating depth of an unknown scale! </p>

-## Update
-Our latest version now consumes considerably less memory than before by simply storing all images in uint8 precision in our buffer.
-We only switch to float32 on demand.
-This new implementation scales well to thousands of frames using a modern consumer GPU.

 ## :clapper: Introduction
 This is a deep-learning-based dense visual SLAM framework that achieves **real-time global optimization of poses and 3D reconstruction**.
 - SotA Tracking from [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM)